 There has been a lot of buzz and confusion in recent months regarding the GLOBALG.A.P.
 Chain of Custody (CoC) audits and certification.
 The GLOBALG.A.P.
 Chain of Custody Standard is an important certification for all role players in the supply chain who handle certified products.
 It assures customers and consumers that products with GLOBALG.A.P. labels are harvested from farms with certification.
 A.S.C.
-Consultants auditors and consultants have been involved in numerous CoC Certification audits and, after seeing the need, we decided to outline what this certification audit entails clearly.
+Consultants auditors and consultants have been involved in numerous Chain of Custody (CoC) Certification audits and, after seeing the need, we decided to outline what this certification audit entails clearly.

 What is the Chain of Custody (CoC) Certification?